radius-project/radius/docs/content/concepts/appmodel-concept/components-model/index.md

 Now that you are familiar with Radius Components, the next step is to learn about Radius Connections.

 {{< button text="Learn about Connections" page="connections-model.md" >}}

-An application can have both runnable components *(e.g. containers, web applications)* and non-runnable components *(e.g. databases, message queues)*.